Coffee and Asthma: What's the Deal?

-I’m from Canada — and yes, most Tim Horton’s stereotypes abounding are pretty true.
-I mean… This picture of a Zamboni going through a drive thru at Tim’s exists.
+I’m from Canada — and yes, most Tim Horton’s stereotypes abounding are pretty accurate.
+I mean… This picture of a Zamboni going through a drive-thru at Tim’s exists.

 Opinions on Tim’s coffee are mixed… But, just about everyone has an opinion.
-Tim Horton’s and Canada are just kind of synonymous, to the point I’ve seen a Tim Horton’s ad “Welcome Home” sign in an airport or two (or three or four…).
+Tim Horton’s and Canada are just kinds of synonymous, to the point I’ve seen a Tim Horton’s ad “Welcome Home” sign in an airport or two (or three or four…).
 Just thought I’d get that out there when we’re talking coffee — love it, feel indifferent to it, or hate it, yes, it’s pretty much all true.
 (Thanks for allowing me that digression).

-For similar reasons, tea is also noted to have a similar effect.1 However, even the article from 1993 notes that caffeinated sodas and teas do not have the same bronchodilator effect as coffee seems to.3 CaffeineInformer.com lists a cup (8 oz) of brewed coffee (I opted for a generic brewed coffee stat) contains a “very high” amount of caffeine, at 163 mg per cup.
+For similar reasons, tea is also noted to have a similar effect.1 However, even the article from 1993 notes that caffeinated sodas and teas do not have the same bronchodilator effect as coffee seems to.3 CaffeineInformer lists a cup (8 oz) of brewed coffee (I opted for a generic brewed coffee stat) contains a “very high” amount of caffeine, at 163 mg per cup.5

 Conversely, a generic black tea contains a “moderate” amount of caffeine, clocking in at 42 mg (half that, approximately, for green tea).

-(Note: the “safe amount” button will take you to a calculator to determine how much of your favorite caffeinated beverage you can consume a day without ill effects — not that they necessarily recommend that! — and what amount would kill you.
-More fun facts for your day can be found at Caffeine Informer!)
+(Note: the “safe amount” button will take you to a calculator to determine how much of your favorite caffeinated beverage you can consume a day without ill effects — not that they necessarily recommend that! — and what amount would kill you?
+More fun facts for your day can be found at Caffeine Informer!3)

 Tea, conversely, only has 42 mg of caffeine per cup… over three times LESS than a cup of coffee.

 Now, for emphasis: very small amounts of theophylline.
 So yes, it’s true that coffee — or in greater amounts, tea — can help your asthma symptoms… but, it’s far more effective (and more spill-proof) to carry your rescue inhaler.
-If you’re caught in a lurch and have relatively mild symptoms and no inhaler, a cup of strong, black coffee might help (as its caffeine content, as we have discussed, is much higher than tea), but don’t rely on coffee to make your asthma better in the long-term—and if your breathing is getting worse, it’s safer to visit a doctor or emergency room rather than drinking a bunch of coffee!
+If you’re caught in a lurch and have relatively mild symptoms and no inhaler, a cup of strong, black coffee might help (as its caffeine content, as we have discussed, is much higher than tea).
+But don’t rely on coffee to make your asthma better in the long-term.
+If your breathing is getting worse, it’s safer to visit a doctor or emergency room rather than drinking a bunch of coffee!